AuthorizeNet/accept-sample-app/README-AcceptHosted.md

 # Accept Hosted Step-by-Step
-Accept Hosted provides a fully hosted payment transaction solution.
-Authorize.Net takes care of the payment form, the transaction itself and (optionally) the receipt generation.
-This example demonstrates using an embedded iframe to display the page, but you could also use a lightbox style popup iframe.
+Accept Hosted provides a fully hosted solution for processing payment transactions.
+Authorize.Net takes care of the payment form, the transaction itself, and the receipt generation (optional).
+This example demonstrates using an embedded iframe to display the page, but you could also use a lightbox-style popup iframe.
 See our [developer documentation](http://developer.authorize.net/api/reference/features/accept_hosted.html) for more details.
-Remember all these steps are reflected in this sample app which you can set up and run yourself.
+These steps are reflected in this sample app, which you can set up and run yourself.

 ## Step 1.
 Request a Secure Form Token

 In this step we will request an Accept Hosted form token using the Authorize.Net API.
-You can see the details of the API request and interactively try out the call in our sandbox API Explorer here:  http://developer.authorize.net/api/reference/#payment-transactions-get-an-accept-payment-page
+You can see the details of the API request and interactively try out the call in our [sandbox API explorer] (http://developer.authorize.net/api/reference/#payment-transactions-get-an-accept-payment-page ).

 **NOTE: This should be a fully authenticated server-side call for your application.
-For example if you had a .NET application this call would be in the code-behind .cs files; for a mobile app this could be in your node.js backend, etc**
+For example, if you had a .NET application this call would be in the code behind .cs files; for a mobile app this could be in your node.js backend, and so forth.**

-In this Accept Sample application's respository you can find the sample code for this API request in [getHostedPaymentForm.php](getHostedPaymentForm.php).
+In this Accept sample application's respository you can find the sample code for this API request in [getHostedPaymentForm.php](getHostedPaymentForm.php).

-With this method you can (1) specify how you want the payment form to look and behave, e.g. if it shows the Billing Address, text on the buttons, etc and (2) provide any information you want to be prepopulated on the form or passed along with the payment.
-See the **Requesting a Token** section on our Feature Details page: http://developer.authorize.net/api/reference/features/accept_hosted.html
+With this method you can do the following:

+ * Specify how you want the payment form to look and behave.
+For example, you can enable the billing address, configure the text on buttons, and so forth.

+ * Provide any information you want to be prepopulated on the form or passed along with the payment.
+See the **Requesting a Token** section on our [Feature Details page] (http://developer.authorize.net/api/reference/features/accept_hosted.html).

-See below for an example of the response from the getHostedPaymentPage API request.
-The important response data is the token element as you will use this for the next step:
+The code example below shows the response from the `getHostedPaymentPage` API request.
+The important response data is the `token` element, which you will use this for the next step:

 ```xml
 <getHostedPaymentPageResponse>